 - Share the error message and possibly code snippet.

 Yes, if you want answers to your programming questions, it is best to learn the proper ways to ask first.
 Read on for more details!

 – Proverbs 1:7

 I mean, someone is definitely smart and resourceful enough to do an online search for the topic they are unclear about.
-But the questions they ask already have an answer right there in the guide, with a step-by-step video provided, all complete with the red carpet rolled out.
+But the questions they ask already have an answer somewhere on the Internet, with a step-by-step video provided, all complete with the red carpet rolled out.

 So why?
 It baffles me to the ends of the galaxy.
 With just 5-10 minutes of reading and debugging, they could have solved the so-called “problem” by themselves.
-Why do people choose to flash the “I don’t know” badge instead, and expect that someone else will fix their “problem” for free?
+Why do they still choose to flash the “I don’t know” badge, and wait for days expecting someone else to fix their “problem” for free?

 2) DOCUMENT YOUR PROCESS

 Following up with the previous point, it is very important to document your process in the world of programming – What have you done to lead to this situation?
 What have you tried, what are the expected results, and where exactly has it gone wrong?